Two dead in apparent murder-suicide at North Lake College

 Irving police have confirmed that three shots were fired on the campus Wednesday just before noon.

 The deceased gunman was described as being a white man with a buzz haircut, who was wearing an orange tank top and black jacket.
-He was armed with a handgun, police say, and hasn't been identified.
+He was armed with a handgun, police say.

+Officers searched the adjoining buildings and discovered 21-year-old Adrian Victor Torres deceased inside a locker room shower stall in Building “F” from what appeared to be a self-inflicted gunshot wound.

-The Dallas County Community College District says North Lake is still under lockdown, but classes for the remainder of the day are canceled.
+The Dallas County Community College District say classes for the remainder of the day are canceled.
 Classes are also canceled for Thursday.

 Irving PD said just before 1 p.m. that there was "no continuing threat" at the school, but officers will keep searching to make sure the campus is safe.